-Over the years I have held a number of Public and Voluntary appointments.
+Over the years I have held a number of Public, Political and Voluntary appointments.
 I have taken on these roles because I want to play my part in order to make a difference to society.
 Whether it is campaigning for children rights or more diversity on stamps, in the workplace as well as fair representation in children’s books and on television.

 I was Chairman of BAFTA – Television for two years and ten years ago came up with the idea to have a separate Children’s BAFTA Award ceremony which I also Chaired for two years at the same time as being Chair of the Television Committee.
 It was hard work but I love a challenge.
 It was also a challenge being Chairman of Women of the Year Lunch and Assembly (WOYLA), which I did for five years.
 It was a wonderful experience working with the amazing Lady Lothian, the founder president.
 She was a great person to work with and a real inspiration, a woman of wisdom and vision.
 Sadly she died in January 2007 and will be truly missed.
 However, her legacy lives on.

 Lady Lothian is the only other person who has influenced my life apart from my truly beautiful wise mother.

 Through the WOYLA I got to meet the leading women of the world both in this country and abroad, Queens, Presidents, Prime Ministers as well as the many inspirational women who are the backbone of society.
 Everyone who was nominated to attend the Lunch was considered a Woman of the Year!

 One of the favourite committees I have sat on was the Royal Mail Stamp Advisory Board.
 There I had to give my opinion on which subject should be illustrated on stamps and what they should look like.
 It was important to me to have a good diverse choice of subjects because I saw it as a piece of art that was affordable to everyone in the country which was also collectable.

 I also Co-Chair the All Party Group on a Fit and Healthy Childhood.